Identification Number:

 a.
 Ukrainian Parolees with a COA of UHP

-Ukrainian parolees with a COA of UHP are work authorized incident to status and may possess one of the following documents:
+Effective October 1, 2024, Ukrainian parolees with a COA of UHP are not work authorized incident to their status and must present evidence of a valid nonwork reason for a Social Security card to be issued.
+They may possess one of the following documents:

-§ An unexpired Form I-94 with a COA of UHP, or
+§ An unexpired Form I-94 with a COA of UHP

 b.
 Ukrainian Parolees with a COA of DT